mcraiha/spine-unity-docs/Getting-Started.md

 ```

 For more sample code, the Spine-Unity unitypackage comes with a set of sample scenes and scripts.
-Once you have imported the latest unitypackage, find the `Examples\Getting Started` folder in the Project panel.
+Once you have imported the latest unitypackage, find the `Spine Examples\Getting Started` folder in the Project panel.

 Open and examine those Unity Scene files in order.
 Make sure you read the text in the scene, check out the inspector and open the relevant sample scripts.